Basic Troubleshooting Tips

 -

-networking - Information about network interfaces
+- Information about network interfaces -

-systemd-timesyncd - Information about time sync
+- Information about network time synchronization

-After clicking on one of the links wait until Service logs fills in and then view the logs.
+After clicking on one of the links, wait until Service logs fills in and then view the logs.
 Clicking View all logs will show more logs.

 Gathering Logs with CLI/SSH